ministryofjustice/mkdocs-tech-docs-template/docs/setup/customise.md

 # Customise your template

-This page explains the customisation used in the demo.
-You are encouraged to read the Material for MkDocs [guidance][material] for more detailed information on customisation.
+This page explains the different components we use to configure page layout for the demo site you are currently viewing.
+You can apply these to your template to make your site look similar.

-When customising, be mindful of your users.
-Make sure you do not overcomplicate things for them or anyone else who might contribute to your documentation.
+When customising, keep your users in mind.
+The template is flexible, but try not to complicate things for readers, or anyone contributing to your documentation.

+For more information on customisation, see the [Material for MkDocs guidance][material].

 ## Page Layout

-The `nav` configuration setting in your `mkdocs.yml` file defines which pages are included in the global site navigation menu as well as the structure of that menu.
+The `nav` setting in your `mkdocs.yml` file defines which pages to include in your table of contents and their structure.

-If not provided, the navigation will be automatically created by discovering all the Markdown files in the documentation directory.
-See [Configure Pages and Navigation][pageNav] for more details.
+If you do not define `nav`, the template automatically search for Markdown files in the docs directory and creates a table of contents.
+For more information on how this works, see the [MkDocs documentation on configuring pages and navigation][pageNav].

 ### Nesting pages

-Parent items can either contain a single page or a nested list of child pages, but not both:
+Parent items can contain a single page or a nested list of child pages, but not both:

 ```
+nav:
 - Home: index.md
 - Parent:
     - 'Nested Page': 'somepage.md'